Breadcrumb

 - Public property (for example parts of LK Wood Blvd), specifically:

-- sidewalks and streets that are immediately adjacent to our main campus and residence halls
+- sidewalks and streets, and parts of the Arcata Community Forest that are immediately adjacent to our main campus and residence halls

 "Referred for disciplinary action" is when an employee, student, or student employee is referred to certain campus offices for a campus policy violation that is also considered Clery reportable, specifically only for liquor, weapons, or drugs law violations, as defined by California state law.